BeldariNagarjun/BeldariNagarjun/README.md

-- 👋 Hi, I’m @BeldariNagarjun
+- 👋 Hi, I’m @Jetti Lakshmi
 - 👀 I’m interested in ...
 <!---
 BeldariNagarjun/BeldariNagarjun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.